Cryptographic Control Policy (A.10.1.1)

 Breezy’s Cryptographic Control Policy shall include the following:

-- All information assets (data) either owned by Breezy or entrusted to Breezy by a client under an agreement which specifically details Breezy’s data responsibility
+- All information assets (data) either owned by Breezy or entrusted to Breezy by a client under an agreement that specifically details Breezy’s data responsibility

 Do not write your own encryption implementation.
 Always use industry standard encryption methods known to be secure.